Donkey Sanctuary Aruba#7 in Best Things To Do in Aruba

-Get ready to be overwhelmed with cute: the Donkey Sanctuary Aruba is a non-profit organization devoted to saving the island's donkeys and educating locals and tourists on their care.
+Get ready to be overwhelmed with cute: the Donkey Sanctuary Aruba is a nonprofit organization devoted to saving the island's donkeys and educating locals and tourists on their care.
 Donkeys used to be the main form of transportation on the island; now many of them are sick and injured.
-The lucky ones receive the proper care and shelter in this Santa Cruz donkey sanctuary, and you'll find them to be sweet, docile creatures eager to interact with you or your kids during your site visit.
+The lucky ones receive proper care and shelter in this donkey sanctuary in the Santa Cruz neighborhood in Aruba's northeast side about 8 miles from Eagle Beach.

-The Donkey Sanctuary Aruba is open weekday mornings and weekend afternoons.
+The Donkey Sanctuary Aruba is open daily from 9 a.m. to 4 p.m.
 There's no admission fee to visit, but you're encouraged to make a donation to the organization's effort to save the Aruban donkey.
-You're also encouraged to bring apples and carrots to feed the donkeys -- those are their favorite treat.
-Tours of the facilities are available, and there's a gift shop whose proceeds also go toward fund-raising.
+Tours of the facilities are available and there's a gift shop with proceeds go toward fundraising.
 Check with the sanctuary's official website before planning your visit.

 Known as "Low-Rise area" for its low-to-the-ground hotels and timeshares, northwestern Eagle Beach is one of the island's top shores by default – you're probably staying nearby.
 Convenience aside, Eagle Beach truly is one of the best places to spend a day in Aruba.

 Recent visitors called the beach magnificent with gorgeous white sand and the bluest water.
 They do warn of high winds, however, so plan to wear a hat to protect from any flying sand.